FIESTAS PATRIAS AND CINCO DE MAYO

-At the turn of the century San Antonio held elaborate three-day fiestas patrias on September 15 through 17 that typified events elsewhere in Texas.
+At the turn of the twentieth century, San Antonio held elaborate three-day fiestas patrias on September 15 through 17 that typified events elsewhere in Texas.
 A committee called the Junta Patriótica (Patriotic Board), aided by local benevolent societies, planned the program and chose a site in or near a Mexican barrio for the event.
-Additional committees decorated booths and bandstands with bunting, flags and flowers.
+Additional committees decorated booths and bandstands with bunting, flags, and flowers.
 A grand marshal and aides were appointed to lead a parade.
 On September 15 marchers bearing the colors of the United States and Mexico, accompanied by military bands, headed the procession.
 Next came the carriages with city and county officials and dignitaries from Mexico and the United States.
 A line of decorated floats with costumed characters representing prominent figures in Mexican history followed.
 Then came local societies, which included, for example, the Mutualista Benevolencia, Sociedad Unión, Sociedad Benito Juárez, Sociedad Hidalgo, Sociedad Zaragoza, Círculo de Obreros, and other groups (see SOCIEDADES MUTUALISTAS).
 At the rear were carriages carrying people of prominence, the fiestas patrias committee, invited associations, and individuals.
 The procession followed a designated route to the fairgrounds or some other location.
-The crowd surged by decorated booths to a speakers' stage, and at exactly 11 P.M. the traditional grito de Dolores was made.
+The crowd surged by decorated booths to a speakers' stage, and at exactly 11 P.M. the traditional Grito de Dolores was made.
 The Mexican Declaration of Independence was read, and cries of "Viva la independencia!" filled the air.
 A United States artillery battery fired a twenty-one-gun salute.
 The program often included singing the Mexican national hymn, the coronation of lovely señoritas, orations, eulogies, and the singing of such patriotic songs as "El Cinco de Mayo."
 As the ceremonies concluded, the crowd participated in social games, watched historic plays, flooded food and drink concessions, and danced.
 On the evening of September 17 the fiestas patrias officially closed with fireworks.

-San Angelo has a long tradition of fiestas patrias celebrations.
-In 1910 the raza held a grand centennial parade of 300 people, with floats and buggies, and two-day festival at the Lake Concho Pavilion.
+San Angelo has a long tradition of Diez y Seis and Cinco de Mayo celebrations.
+In 1910 the raza held a grand centennial parade of 300 people, with floats and buggies, and a two-day festival at the Lake Concho Pavilion.
 People from miles around came to see the paintings of Mexican heroes and listen to a Mexican string band.
-By the 1920s the fiestas patrias in San Angelo followed a regular pattern.
-Every year the Mexican government called upon a Comisión Honorífica Mexicana to convene the Mexican-American people, who appointed a Comité Patriótico Mexicano to organize the fiestas patrias that year.
+By the 1920s the festivities in San Angelo followed a regular pattern.
+Every year the Mexican government called upon a Comisión Honorífica Mexicana to convene the Mexican-American people, who appointed a Comité Patriótico Mexicano to organize the celebrations that year.
 They chose a location convenient to the barrio and large enough to accommodate the affair.
-Early fiestas patrias were held on the north side of San Angelo, near the Mexican-American neighborhood, but in the late 1920s the population shifted to a barrio on the south side.
-The program expanded to included more sporting events, such as baseball games, and school band concerts, oratory, and children's recitations.
+Early celebrations were held on the north side of San Angelo, near the Mexican-American neighborhood, but in the late 1920s the population shifted to a barrio on the south side.
+The program expanded to include more sporting events, such as baseball games, and school band concerts, oratory, and children's recitations.
 Radios, loudspeakers, public-address systems, and automobiles often complicated the event.
 Locations changed during the Great Depression.
-In 1946, Estanislado Sedeno, an active celebrant since 1932 and a member of the Comisión Honorífica and the Comité Patriótico Mexicano, was named Comisión president.
-He opened the 1946 fiestas patrias celebration in his front yard at 113 W. Avenue N, and Sedeno Plaza was subsequently the site of the fiestas patrias in San Angelo for twenty-seven years.
-On September 5, 1972, Estanislado Sedena returned to Sedeno Plaza, and Mayor C. S. "Chic" Conrad proclaimed the date Estanislado Sedeno Day.
+In 1946 Estanislado Sedeno, an active celebrant since 1932 and a member of the Comisión Honorífica and the Comité Patriótico Mexicano, was named Comisión president.
+He opened the 1946 celebration in his front yard at 113 W. Avenue N, and Sedeno Plaza was subsequently the site of the fiestas patrias events in San Angelo for twenty-seven years.
+On September 5, 1972, Estanislado Sedeno returned to Sedeno Plaza, and Mayor C. S. "Chic" Conrad proclaimed the date “Estanislado Sedeno Day.”

-Other Texas cities developed a fiestas patrias tradition.
+Other Texas cities developed a Diez y Seis-Cinco de Mayo tradition.
 In Houston the celebrations began in the 1920s, when the Hispanic population grew large enough to require a Mexican consulate.
 The earliest celebrations included historic dramas at Teatro Azteca, Houston's first Hispanic theater, founded in 1927.
 The dramas included Maximiliano, a nineteenth-century play depicting Mexico's armed resistance to French imperialism.
 Later, such civic-minded groups as the Hispanic Club Familias Unidas, established in 1947, sponsored dances.
 The popular Baile Ranchero began in 1950, with participants wearing costumes representing different regions of Mexico and performing native dances.
 From the mid-twenties, fiestas patrias were held at the City Auditorium, following a parade through the downtown business district.
-The Mexican consul or his official representative frequently opened the Diez y Seis celebration on the night of September 15 by delivering a grito de Dolores.
+The Mexican consul or his official representative frequently opened the Diez y Seis celebration on the night of September 15 by delivering the Grito de Dolores.
 During the late 1960s, Juan Coronado was instrumental in making the annual parade down Houston's Main Street on September 16 a permanent event.
 In 1969 Judge Armando V. Rodriguez brought together a group of community leaders to support the event.
 The success of the "16th" festivities was ensured in 1971, when the Houston Fiestas Patrias organization, led by Rita and Armando Rodriguez, A. John Castillo, Johnny Mata, and Rita Villanueva, obtained a state charter.
 A Distinguished Mexican American of the Year award was started in 1969, with Judge Rodriguez as the first recipient; by 2002 the much-coveted honor had been renamed the Distinguished Hispanic of the Year award.
 By 2004 the Houston Fiestas Patrias had evolved into a series of events held throughout the month of September, including pageants for young Hispanic ladies aged five through twenty-four.

-Although primarily held to maintain Mexican-American cultural life and customs, fiestas patrias occasionally rendered a political service.
+Although primarily held to maintain Mexican-American cultural life and customs, the Diez y Seis and Cinco de Mayo fiestas occasionally rendered a political service.
 In 1973 Mexican-American leaders clashed with the Mexican consul in declaring that the true function of their fiestas was to promote their own unique Mexican-American heritage and lifestyle, and not that of Mexico.
 In 1977 and 1978 the Cinco de Mayo celebration in Houston evolved into political protests against police brutality and discrimination against the Hispanic population.
-The fiestas patrias, like Juneteenth, are traditional celebrations rooted in historic events and devoted to preserving the multiethnic life of Texas.
+Diez y Seis and Cinco de Mayo, like Juneteenth, are traditional celebrations rooted in historic events and devoted to preserving the multiethnic life of Texas.
 Cinco de Mayo, in particular, has recently been embraced more generally in the same way as other ethnic celebrations such St. Patrick’s Day, Mardi Gras, and Octoberfest have found acceptance in American cultural life.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Rebeca Anne Todd Koenig, "FIESTAS PATRIAS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/lkf06.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Rebeca Anne Todd Koenig, rev. by.
+Jesús F. de la Teja, "FIESTAS PATRIAS AND CINCO DE MAYO," accessed August 07, 2020, http://www.tshaonline.org/handbook/online/articles/lkf06.